-LAS VEGAS (AP) The Las Vegas Strip is getting its first space dedicated for competitive gaming when the Luxor hotel-casino transforms its nightclub into a multi-level e-sports arena.
+LAS VEGAS (AP) The Las Vegas Strip is getting its first space dedicated to competitive gaming when the Luxor hotel-casino transforms its nightclub into a multi-level esports arena.

-MGM Resorts International on Tuesday said work on the venue will begin in early June with the goal of opening in early 2018.
+MGM Resorts International on Tuesday announced plans for the arena that will feature a competition stage, LED video wall, daily gaming stations, food and drink and a streaming and television-quality production studio.
+Work on the venue will begin in early June with the goal of opening in early 2018.